practicalli/clojure/thinking-functionally/first-class-functions.md

 # First Class functions

-Idempot - given the same input you get the same output
+Idempotent - given the same input you get the same output

 > ####Note::
 > Write an expression to add up the numbers from 1 to 10 and return the overall total.